umesh-timalsina/umesh-timalsina.github.io/content/blog/days-of-collection/index.md

 ---
 title: "Days of Collection, Days of Despair"
-description: "Experiences from Integrating Livekit for Multimodal Learning Analytics Data Collection"
+description: "A tale of evolution from ChimeraPy to Livekit-MMLA"
-summary: "Experiences from Integrating Livekit for Multimodal Learning Analytics Data Collection"
+summary: "A tale of evolution from ChimeraPy to Livekit-MMLA"
 date: 2024-04-25T16:27:22+02:00
 lastmod: 2024-04-25T16:27:22+02:00
 draft: false